stac-utils/xpystac/README.md

 # xpystac
-For extending `xarray.open_dataset` to accept pystac objects
+xpystac provides the glue that allows `xarray.open_dataset` to accept pystac objects.

+The goal is that as long as this library is in your env, you should never need to think about it.

 ## Example